• Skip to primary navigation

 Author: Lee

-These Red Velvet Cream Cheese Cookies have a mild sugar cookie base that pairs perfectly with the cream cheese frosting.
+These Red Velvet Cream Cheese Cookies have a sweet sugar cookie base that pairs perfectly with the cream cheese frosting.
 Each cookie is the perfect blend of sweetness and a slight tang from the frosting.
-Those extra cookie crumbs on top that give the cookie some added texture and help balance out the frosting!
+Those extra cookie crumbs on top give the cookie some added texture and help balance out the sweetness of the frosting!
 Best part is, they’re gluten free, nut free, egg free and can easily be made dairy free (vegan).

 Print Recipe Pin Recipe